 Green chemistry is an attempt to make chemical processes more environmentally responsible and to produce less waste.

 In 1998, Paul Anastas and John Warner published 12 pinciples of green chemistry.
 Anastas and Julie Zimmerman took that idea and developed 12 principles of green engineering - which outlined their idea of what makes a chemical process or product greener.
 Over the past 20 years, more thinkers have contributed to the idea of green chemistry.
 In 2003 a group of chemists and engineers put out the Sandestin declaration.

-Leaving value-based conceptions behind, green chemistry metrics aim at quantifying aspects of a chemical process to determine whether or not it is environmentally friendly.
+Green chemistry metrics aim at quantifying aspects of a chemical process to determine whether or not it is environmentally friendly.
 Various metrics - each representing a different approach to quantifying the greenness of a process - have been proposed over time but no unified framework has yet been agreed upon.
 Complex chemical processes are difficult to characterize with simple-to-use metrics.
 Ideally metrics encompass the environmental impacts of material and energy use, quantity and severity of hazardous substances made, and life cycle costs.
 The most notable metrics: